 Conviction codes are shown on the relevant driving licence.
 This is a 4 digit code of letters then numbers, i.e. AC10, SP30, TS30, XX99 etc.

-This is a document showing temporary proof of cover for a motorcar, van or motorcycle policy, while the policy and certificate are being prepared by the insurer.
+This is a document showing temporary proof of cover for a motorcar, van or motorcycle policy, while the policy and certificate are being prepared by the insurance provider.

 Third party only (TPO) covers damage that you have caused to a third party owned vehicle as well as injuries sustained by third parties in the same incident, it does not cover damage to your own vehicle or injuries sustained by you.

-Third party fire and theft (TPFT) covers fire and theft of the driver's car in addition to the above mentioned third party only cover.
+Third party fire and theft (TPFT) covers fire and theft of the policy holder's car in addition to the above mentioned third party only cover.

 Comprehensive (Comp) covers accidental damage to the driver's car in addition to third party fire & theft cover.
 It also covers injuries sustained by you and third parties involved in the same incident.

 Driving other cars (DOC)

 If your policy includes DOC then it will be stated on your Certificate of Motor Insurance.
 DOC is explicitly for emergency use on a third party basis only and with the owner's permission as long as the car has its own separate insurance policy.

 Driver & Vehicle Licence Agency. www.gov.uk

-The terms and conditions imposed on the policy that may affect the original cover provided by the policy.
+The terms and conditions imposed on the policy that may affect the original cover.
 Any endorsements will be listed on your Policy Schedule.

 The excess on your insurance is the initial contribution that you would make towards a claim, the compulsory excess is what is set by the insurer and must be paid in the event of a claim.